-Traveling to Another World - Cheju Island, South Korea: Best Honeymoon Destination
+Jeju Island, South Korea: Best Scenery and Honeymoon Destination

-However, the fray helped lead to Taekwondo Tourism since the 1988 Olympics in Korea (commemorated by Jeju's Sinsan Park).
-Students and vacationers can obtain a reasonably priced package tour related to Taekwondo training and Korean history.
+The onslaught of Taekwondo Tourism rising since the 1988 Summer Olympics in Seoul and commemorated by Jeju's Sinsan Park, continues today.
+Students and vacationers can obtain a reasonably priced package tours related to Taekwondo training and Korean history.

 Taekwondo Tourism now makes it easy to incorporate a trip to Jeju Island, just an hour away by plane from Seoul.